adamreisnz/sendgrid-mailer/README.md

 This wrapper is not meant as a full blown replacement of the [official Sendgrid library](https://www.npmjs.com/package/sendgrid).
-Instead, it is meant for those use cases where you just want to send one or more emails *quickly* with a few lines of code, without needing to use elaborate helper classes or remember the Sendgrid Request JSON structure by heart.
+Instead, it is meant for those use cases where you just want to send one or more emails *quickly* with a few lines of code, without needing to use elaborate helper classes or remember the Sendgrid Request JSON structure by hard.

 ## Installation
 Use `npm` or `yarn` to install: